microsoft/code-with-engineering-playbook/docs/code-reviews/pull-request-template/pull-request-template.md

 ---

-> Use the check list below to ensure your branch is ready for PR.
+> Use the check-list below to ensure your branch is ready for PR.
 If the item is not applicable, leave it blank.

 - [ ] I have updated the documentation accordingly.
 - [ ] I have added tests to cover my changes.